 Dr Glenn Johnstone: Bachelor of Environmental Science (Hons), PhD

 A large part of my role is to organise and lead the field component of our research projects.
-This has meant spending many summers in Antarctica, working on, through and under the sea ice, and from boats in the coastal bays around Casey and Davis stations.
+This has meant spending many summers in Antarctica, working on, through and under the sea ice, and from boats in the coastal bays around Australia’s Antarctic research stations.
 My first summer in Antarctica was as a volunteer, leading a small team on a project for the University of Wollongong, where I was completing a PhD.
 That work led to part-time work and eventually a full-time role with the Antarctic Division.
 Organising and participating in safe, productive and rewarding field research is still a very motivating and satisfying aspect of my role.

 - Biodiversity of East Antarctica: Underwater and Terrestrial (BEAUT)